 Supply chains are formidably complex, and subject to commercial, technical, regulatory and geopolitical pressure.
 Building a more resilient solar supply chain involves a wide range of stakeholders, including investors, suppliers, regulators, industry associations, and civil society, including NGOs.
 This is why NEC has engaged, for example, with Action Sustainability, an expert leader in sustainable procurement and supply chain management.
-Action Sustainability is developing international responsible sourcing guidance for solar panel buyers, and NEC ESG staff participated in an interview and workshop process to support the development of this guidance in Spring 2023.
+Action Sustainability has developed responsible sourcing guidance for solar panel buyers, and NEC's ESG team participated in an interview and workshop process to support the development of this guidance in Spring 2023.
 This included discussing approaches to sustainability, how solar investors can play their part in increasing transparency, and how to drive best practice across the industry.
-An introduction to the project is available on the Action Sustainability website, and the procurement guidance is intended to published by the end of 2023.
+An introduction to the project is available on the Action Sustainability website.

-Disclaimer: this document is accurate as of June 2023.
+Disclaimer: This document is accurate as of July 2024.
 It will be updated in line with changes to our approach.